 Academic Probation.
 When a student's cumulative grade point average is below the grade point average required for the number of credit hours attempted at the College, the student is placed on ACADEMIC PROBATION.
 When the cumulative grade point average of a student who is on ACADEMIC PROBATION remains below the grade point average required for the total number of credit hours attempted but the term grade point average is 2.0 or above, the student remains on ACADEMIC PROBATION.
+When the cumulative grade point average of a student who is average of a student is at or above, the student remains on ACADEMIC PROBATION.
 When the cumulative grade point average of a student is at or above the grade point average required for the total number of credit hours attempted, the student's status is CLEAR.